openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

 This repository contains inference and training code for Mask R-CNN like networks.
-Models code is designed to enable ONNX\* export (with custom operations) and inference on CPU via OpenVINO&trade;.
+Models code is designed to enable ONNX\* export (with custom operations) and inference on CPU via OpenVINO™ .
 [Detectron](https://github.com/facebookresearch/Detectron) and
 [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark)
-models are wrapped to export their weights to ONNX and OpenVINO&trade;.
+models are wrapped to export their weights to ONNX and OpenVINO™ .

 ## Setup